 About Margaret Howard, MFA, LCSW

-I am a Licensed Clinical Social Worker in private practice in Carbondale, Illinois, and Assistant Lecturer in the Department of Social Work at Southern Illinois University Carbondale.
+She/Her, They/Them.
+I am a Licensed Clinical Social Worker in private practice in Carbondale, Illinois; licensed in Missouri and Illinois.

 Selected Publications and Interviews: